 Recent data shows that borrowers nationwide are getting similar rates on jumbo loans to smaller conforming mortgage loans.

 At the time of this article’s publishing date, the average interest rate assigned to 30-year fixed mortgages with conforming loan balances of $977,500 or less in Washington State was 6.84%.

 The average interest rate for jumbo loans (those that exceeded the baseline loan limit of $977,500) was 6.94%, which is very similar to rates for conforming loans.

 Joel Kan, an economist with the MBA, told CNBC: “A strong appetite for jumbo loans in a highly competitive jumbo market has led to increased availability and lower pricing … over the past few years.”

 Jumbo loan rates in Seattle and nationwide are almost always higher than the rates assigned to conforming mortgage products (on average).
 While this trend reversed a few years ago, we are back to seeing lower average rates for conforming mortgages than their jumbo counterparts, as we are seeing today.

 Get a Quote to Find Out Where You Stand

 This article underscores the importance of getting a specific rate quote tailored to your particular situation.
 The average interest rates reported by industry groups (and widely covered by the media) are useful in the sense that they help us track trends over time.
 But the actual rates assigned to a particular home loan can vary based on a number of factors.

-The moral of this story: Seattle jumbo loan rates are not always higher than conforming, and in some cases they can be quite a bit lower.
+The moral of this story: Seattle jumbo loan rates are not always higher than conforming, and in some cases, they can be quite a bit lower.
+However, today they are slightly higher than conforming loan rates, though the difference is very small right now.
 There are several variables that can affect your borrowing costs.
-So the logical next step would be to obtain a rate quote based on your situation.
+So, the logical next step would be to obtain a rate quote based on your situation.